 While the share price of a company tells you how much it costs to own a piece of the company, it doesn’t really give you any hints as to the size of the company or how much the company is worth.

 Market cap, on the other hand, might give you some hints about how a particular stock might behave.
 For example, large companies may be more stable and experience less volatility than their smaller counterparts.

 Understanding the market cap of a company can help investors evaluate the company in the context of other companies of similar size.

-• The S&P 500, a common benchmark, is a market cap weighted index of the 500 largest publicly traded U.S. companies.
+• The S&P 500, a common benchmark, is a market-cap weighted index of the 500 largest publicly traded U.S. companies.

 Within this system, companies with higher market cap make up a greater proportion of the index.
 You may often hear the S&P 500 used as a proxy for how the stock market is doing on the whole.

-They may be relatively new companies, and the market they are entering may be untested.
+Volatility: Larger companies, also often dubbed blue-chip stocks, tend to be less volatile than smaller stocks and tend to offer steady returns.
 What’s more, compared to larger companies, they have relatively few resources, such as access to cheaper credit and access to liquidity.

-Many investors are also drawn to large cap stocks because companies of this size frequently pay out dividends.
+Dividends: Many investors are also drawn to large cap stocks because companies of this size frequently pay out dividends.
 When reinvested, these dividends can be a powerful driver of growth inside investor portfolios.

 Market Cap and Diversification

 So how do you use market cap to help build a portfolio?
 Market cap can help you choose stocks that could help you diversify.